Skip to content

 Accessible voting for all

-The ES&S ExpressVote family of products, including the ExpressVote® and ExpressVote XL® Universal Voting Systems, has received high praise for the inclusiveness it brings to the election process.
-Both voting machines can be configured in several ways to serve every voter as fully compliant ADA voting solutions during early voting and on Election Day.
+These voting machines can be configured in several ways to serve every voter as a fully compliant ADA voting solution during early voting and on Election Day.
 On an ES&S Universal Voting System, EVERYONE votes in the same private and independent manner.

 Why ADA compliance?